flanagancd68/talmidimway/content/commentary/genesis/gen1/2022-08-08-gen00/index.en.md

 -   God created all things through the Messiah, and for the Messiah.[^16]

-    -   “In the beginning was the Word, and the Word was with God, and the Word was God. \[2\] He was in the beginning with God. \[3\] All things were made through him, and without him was not any thing made that was made.”
+    -   In the beginning was the Word, and the Word was with God, and the Word was God. \[2\] He was in the beginning with God. \[3\] All things were made through him, and without him was not any thing made that was made.
 (John 1:1-3)

-    -   “The world was created only for the sake of Messiah.” (b.*Sanhedrin* 98b)
+    -   The world was created only for the sake of Messiah. (b.*Sanhedrin* 98b)

-    -   “But in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.”
+    -   But in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.
 (Heb 1:2)

+    -   He was in the world, and the world was made through him, yet the world did not know him.
+(John 1:10)

 <!-- -->